 Almost every day, we wish a friend or loved-one “Good Luck” for a particular event in their life, and sometimes we give them a lucky symbolic gift such as a piece of symbolic jewellery.
 Myth, legend, folklore, religion, etc, all add to people’s beliefs as to what makes something “lucky”.
 (See our article about Symbols of Good Luck for more information on this.)

-Yes, there are many symbols and meanings and symbolic things in the world and, even nowadays, we use many of them and rely on them to tell our subconscious that things are going to be OK.
+Yes, there are many symbols and symbolic things in the world.
+Even nowadays, we use many of them and rely on them to tell our subconscious that things are going to be OK.
 Perhaps it’s all about positiveness.
 As Henry Ford said: “If you think you can, you can.
 And if you think you can’t . . you’re right!”

 Almost every day, we wish a friend or loved-one good luck for some event or other.
 So why not give them a lucky symbolic gift sometime, like a piece of symbolic jewellery to say “Good Luck”